mysociety/popit/docs/api/search.md

 ### Further reading

-The underlying search engine is elasticsearch, for more details about the kinds of query you can perform, check out the [query string syntax guide](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).
+The underlying search engine is elasticsearch.
+For more details about the kinds of query you can perform, check out the [query string syntax guide](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).